 Performance participation fees are as follows:

-Spring recital: $50-$70 per student, includes one costume to keep.
-(Duedate varies, depending on the level, but generally in February)
+Spring recital: $50-$70 per student, includes one costume to keep. - due in March

 Tuition payments more than five days late result in a late fee.
 You will be able to pay your invoice online, in person, or over the phone.

 Tuition that remains unpaid into the following month will result in the student being unenrolled from class, and you will need to re-register and pay any past due amounts in order to continue.

 That being said, we are a family business with family-minded owners.
 If you have a financial difficulty and need to make arrangements to pay later than the duedate, just contact us!
 We are happy to work with you when that's possible.